hashicorp/terraform-provider-softlayer/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources.

--> **Note:** The SoftLayer provider is new as of Terraform 0.6.16.
+-> **Note:** The SoftLayer provider is no longer maintained.
+We are not accepting any new feature requests for this provider.
-It is ready to be used but many features are still being added.
-If there is a SoftLayer feature missing, please report it in the GitHub repo.
+ Please use [IBM Cloud provider](https://github.com/IBM-Bluemix/terraform-provider-ibm) instead.
+It has all the features that SoftLayer provider supports at this point and much more.

 ## Example Usage